Position

 • Prepare surfaces by cleaning, sanding, and priming as necessary.

-• Inspect finished work for quality and adherence to specifications.
+• Inspect finished surfaces for quality and adherence to standards.

 Qualifications

-• High school diploma or equivalent required; additional education in a related field is a plus.
+• High school diploma or equivalent required; vocational training in spray painting or a related field is a plus.

 • Proven experience as a Spray Technician or similar role.

-• Strong understanding of coating materials and application techniques.
+• Strong understanding of spray techniques, equipment, and materials.

 • Ability to read and interpret technical specifications and blueprints.